aws/aws-mwaa-local-runner/README.md

+## Note
+Starting from Airflow version 2.9, MWAA has open-sourced the original Docker image used in our production deployments.
+You can refer to our open-source image repository at https://github.com/aws/amazon-mwaa-docker-images to create a local environment identical to that of MWAA.
+You can also continue to use the MWAA Local Runner for testing and packaging requirements for all Airflow versions supported on MWAA.

 # About aws-mwaa-local-runner

 This repository provides a command line interface (CLI) utility that replicates an Amazon Managed Workflows for Apache Airflow (MWAA) environment locally.